 Step 8: Remove the pie from the oven and set it to cool on a wire cooling rack.
 Let the pie completely cool for an hour.
 Loosely cover the pie with plastic wrap and chill in the refrigerator.
 Serve the pie when cool.

-You can decorate the top of the pie with whipped cream or pecans or serve it plain.
+You can decorate the top of the pie with whipped cream, pecans, or serve it plain.
 My family loved this pie, and I hope your family does as well!!

 How to avoid the top of the pie from cracking:

-As you can see, the top of my pie cracked.
-This is more likely to happen if you use a deep pie pan instead of a metal pie pan.
+My first attempt at this recipe resulted in a cracked top.
+I wanted to take the time to discuss this.
+This fail is more likely to happen if you use a deep pie pan instead of a metal pie pan.
 Here are my best tips to prevent the top of your pie from cracking.

 • The most common cause of pie cracks is overbaking the pie.
 Pumpkin pie continues to set as it cools, so remove it from the oven when the center still has a slight jiggle.

-• Another option that I often use when I bake sourdough bread is a water bath.
+• Another option I often use when baking sourdough bread is a water bath.
 Fill a larger baking pan with a bit of water (about 1 inch up the sides.)
 Place the pan on the lower shelf in the oven while your pie bakes.
 This will help regulate the heat more evenly and prevent overbaking.

 A close up of a slice of the gluten free pumpkin pie.